sun-asterisk-research/basic-ml-course/01_Python/homework.md

         pass

 employee = Employee("David")
-print(employee.speak("hello"))  # Expected output: Employee David spoke hello
+print(employee.speak("hello"))  # Expected output: "Employee David spoke hello"
 ```

 ## Assignment 8 (1 pt)

 Print all the key-value pairs of a dictionary using `for` loop.
+Each line is a key-value pair.

 Hint: to get all the keys of a dictionary, use `.keys()`.